-The answer to that question, of course, depends on who you’re asking.
+What's the right temperature to set your thermostat?
+The answer, of course, depends on who you’re asking.
 Everyone has a different preference when it comes to the temperature of their home — some like it warmer, some like a bit of chill in the air.

-That makes finding an ideal, comfortable home temperature very personal, and sometimes challenging.
+That makes finding your perfect home temperature highly personal, and sometimes challenging.
 Different preferences among family members can sometimes lead to “thermostat wars,” with your home temperature yo-yo-ing up and down.

 What the Research Says

-According to research done by the Helsinki University of Technology, the ideal temperature for productivity is between about 70 degrees and 72 degrees.
-Other research has also shown that the ideal sleeping temperature is between 65 degrees and 72 degrees.
-But when you're talking about your home, it really doesn't matter what the research says.
+According to research done by the Helsinki University of Technology, the ideal temperature for productivity is between about 70°F and 72°F. Other research has also shown that the ideal sleeping temperature is between 65°F and 72°F. But when you're talking about your home, it really doesn't matter what the research says.
 You should set your thermostat where you feel most comfortable.

-For fall and winter temps, HVAC pros — and many homeowners — recommend starting in a range between 68 degrees and 70 degrees.
-Most people will find reasonable comfort somewhere in that range.
-Experiment a bit and see if you can’t find a happy medium for the whole family.
+For fall and winter temps, pros recommend starting in a range between 68°F and 70°F. Most people will find reasonable comfort somewhere in that range.
+Experiment a bit and see if you can find a happy medium for the whole family.
 For those who really like it warmer, a cozy sweater helps.
 Or, for smaller areas, an electric space heater can add comfort.
 Just keep in mind that electricity costs more than heating fuel.
 So, if it’s a larger area that you want warmer, bumping up the thermostat may be the better choice.

 Keep Efficiency in Mind

-If all else fails and you do find yourself in the middle of a thermostat war, keep in mind that you don't want to be frequently changing your thermostat temperature more than a couple of degrees either way.
+If all else fails and you do find yourself in the middle of a “thermostat war,” keep in mind that you don't want to frequently change your thermostat temperature more than a couple of degrees either way.
 If you do, you may be sacrificing efficiency – your HVAC system will have to work extra hard to keep up with frequent changes.